Back to Delaware

 Nonvoting member

-A person who can attend meetings but cannot vote or make decisions.
+A person who can attend meetings but cannot cast a vote on decisions.

 Limits and Unknowns